 The number of citizens residing within the District's boundaries is more than two million.
-Clark County is experiencing a \(\frac{1}{2} \) change in trended growth migration.
+Clark County is experiencing a change in trended growth migration.
 The average growth of the County's population for the past twenty years has exceeded five percent.

 Comprehensive educational services are provided to all resident students in grades kindergarten through twelfth.
-The District operates 356 schools and will serve an estimated 317,970 students during 2014-15.
+The District operates 357 schools and will serve an estimated 322,902 students during 2015-16.

-Number of Schools 1 1955-56 2014-15
+Number of Schools 1955-56 2015-16

 Elementary 42 217

-Middle Schools 0 56
+Middle Schools 0 59

 Senior High 6 49

 Special Schools 0 8

-Alternative Schools N/A 26
+Alternative Schools N/A 24

-Total 48 356
+Total 48 357

-Value of all public property used for school purposes \$18,426,057 \$7.3 Billion 2

-Total number of employees (FTE) 1,171 30,258 3
+Value of all public property used for school purposes Total number of employees (FTE) Pupil enrollment \$18,426,057 1,171 20,045 \$7.3 Billion 31,801 322,902

-Pupil enrollment 20,045 317,970 3

-1Detailed listings of schools including enrollments, addresses, and ages, are shown in the Informational Section.
+&lt;sup>1Detailed listings of schools including enrollments, addresses, and ages, are shown in the Informational Section.